One of the best tips you will ever get is to keep your WordPress blog secure. The best way to do that is by keeping a WordPress backup.

-Most of the bloggers make mistake by not backing up their blog and regret it later.
-If you are one of those who haven’t yet configured a backup system for your blog and relying on backup offered by your hosting company, you are making a big mistake.
+Most bloggers make the mistake of not backing up their blog and they end up regretting it later.
+If you are one of those bloggers who hasn’t yet configured a backup system for your blog and rely on a backup offered by your hosting company, you are making a big mistake.

-Understand that WordPress is a software and it runs on PHP any MySQL and all the files are stored on your web hosting company.
-No matter what, when anything is related to computer and Webhosting, it can crash any day.
-Your server or Website might be hacked by a hacker or someone can login and delete your complete WordPress directory.
-In the end you will be left with nothing, but feeling sorry about never taking your WordPress blog backup.
-All of their hard work would be gone in a jiffy.
+Understand that WordPress is software, and it runs on PHP and MySQL.
+All the files are stored on your web-hosting company.
+As a rule, anything that is related to computers and web hosting can crash any day.
+A hacker might hack your server or website, or someone can log in and delete your complete WordPress directory.
+In the end, you will be left with nothing except a feeling of sorrow for never creating a WordPress blog backup.
+All of your hard work will be gone in a jiffy.

-One important rule here, your backup files should be stored on a remote and reliable place.
-It should not be stored on the same server where your blog is hosted.
+- Your backup files should be stored on a remote and reliable place.
+It should not be kept on the same server where your blog is hosted.

-Ironically, it is actually quite easy to automate backup of WordPress blogs.
-I will discuss 3 methods here that let you do scheduled automatic backups of your complete WordPress website.
-This includes WordPress database, and all the related files, including theme files, plugins, and images.
+Ironically, it is quite easy to automate the backup of WordPress blogs.
+I will discuss three methods here that let you do scheduled automatic backups of your complete WordPress website.
+This includes the WordPress database and all the related files, including theme files, plugins, and images.

-Though, you can configure complete WordPress full backup of your Wp installation, but technically we need just one file and one complete folder as backup.
+Though you can configure a complete backup of your installation, we only need just one file and one complete folder as a backup.
+They are: